The study covered in this summary was published on papers.ssrn.com as a preprint and has not yet been peer reviewed.

 The study received no commercial funding.

-This is a summary of a preprint research study, Physical Frailty, Adherence to Ideal Cardiovascular Health and Risk of Cardiovascular Disease: A Prospective Cohort Study, written by researchers at the Huazhong University of Science and Technology, Wuhan, China, and the Chinese Academy of Medical Sciences, National Center for Cardiovascular Diseases, Beijing, on Preprints with the Lancet provided to you by Medscape.
-This study has not yet been peer-reviewed.
+This is a summary of a preprint research study, "Loneliness as a Risk Factor for Dementia and its Mediators: A Longitudinal Cohort Analysis of UK Biobank Data," written by researchers at University College London, Division of Psychiatry, London, UK on Preprints with the Lancet, provided to you by Medscape.
+This study has not yet been peer reviewed.
 The full text of the study can be found on papers.ssrn.com.

 Cite this: Loneliness and Dementia Risk - Medscape - Apr 07, 2022.